jessecusack/sharing-code/utils/presentation_notes.md

 # Styling code

-In python there are community agreed 'de facto official' style guides code.

-Use opinionated auto-formatting tools, such as `black` and `isort`.
+In python there are community agreed 'de facto official' style guides.
+These can be enforced using opinionated auto-formatting tools, such as `black` and `isort`.
 Check your code is mostly consistent with guide e.g. `flake8`.
+However, these are not a replacement for good practice!
+(They won't write comments for you)

 I don't think 'official' style guides exist for MATLAB... so just, try and be consistent!
 (Look at the source code of built in functions for examples)

+# Keeping track of dependencies

+* Python: make use of conda environments!
+* MATLAB: (harder) Try to keep your path clean and make use of the `addpath` function.
+Keep good notes.

+* Can specify commit of zip archive: https://github.com/{username}/{projectname}/archive/{sha}.zip
+* Also can do this in the conda environment.

 # Using more advanced tools

 When code follows basic good practice, it is then a lot easier to make good use of more advanced tools like `git`, github, and `conda` environments.
 We will get practice using those in this tutorial.

 # Before start check list!